 I’m very interested in this camera.
 My X-E1 is a wonderful little picture-making tool that complements my larger DSLR system – and the X-T1 sounds like it has been designed to significantly improve on this effective concept.
 (There is a very good chance that I’m going to get one.)

-The camera is available for pre-order now at site sponsor B&H:
+The camera is available at site sponsor B&H:

 In October 2013 Fujifilm announced an updated version of the X-E1, the X-E2, with availability scheduled for sometime in the second half of November 2013.
 (You may pre-order the new camera using links near the end of this page.
 Update on 11/21/13: Some versions of the camera are now shipping.
 Check the links for more details.)
 I have not had a chance to use the new body as of this writing, but here is some information about the new x-E2, along with some thoughts about it relative to the prior X-E1.

 There is a perception that some camera manufacturers are slow to incorporate new technologies into their cameras or to make updates to improve the functionality of existing models.
 Fujifilm, on the other hand, seems to take a very different approach.
 They have frequently improved and updated the earlier X-series bodies by way of firmware updates that have offered significant improvements and added new features.
 This seems to carry over into the introduction of new models as well, and the X-E2 appears to incorporate a number of useful and important updates.
 Much of what follows is, as alluded to above, based on specification sheets and other writing about the camera since I have not used it as of this date.

 - The camera’s physical design appears to be very similar to that of the X-E1 – a casual observer might not notice the differences.
 A few control buttons have been moved, and there are now separate AF and AE buttons.
 The display is a bit wider.